History2025-04-15T09:16:25-05:00

 The Beginning

-After finding the perfect plot of land to begin his Camp, Monsignor Gray (pictured above) persuaded the owner, Charles McGinnis, to sell the 100-acre tract of land at a reasonable price.
+After finding the perfect plot of land to begin his Camp, Monsignor Gray (pictured above) persuaded the owner, Charles McGinnis, to sell the 100-acre tract of land at a reasonable price in February of 1953.
 The purchase money was immediately donated by six locals.

 Dedication